suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-swap instructs the manifest processor to move the source to the destination and the destination to the source simultaneously.
 Swap has nearly identical semantics to suit-directive-copy except that suit-directive-swap replaces the source with the current contents of the destination in an application-defined way.
 As with suit-directive-copy, if the source component is missing, this command fails.

-If SUIT_Parameter_Compression_Info or SUIT_Parameter_Encryption_Info are present, they MUST be handled in a symmetric way, so that the source is decompressed into the destination and the destination is compressed into the source.
-The source is decrypted into the destination and the destination is encrypted into the source. suit-directive-swap is OPTIONAL to implement.

 ### Integrity Check Values {#integrity-checks}

 When the Text section or any Command Sequence of the Update Procedure is made severable, it is moved to the Envelope and replaced with a SUIT_Digest.
 The SUIT_Digest is computed over the entire bstr enclosing the Manifest element that has been moved to the Envelope.
 Each element that is made severable from the Manifest is placed in the Envelope.
 The keys for the envelope elements have the same values as the keys for the manifest elements.